wsmd/react-admit-one/README.md

 ## Motivation

-Do you have a React component that is intended to be mounted and used only once in your application?
-Perhaps this component performs some sort of side-effect or has some global state, so it's expected to be mounted once.
+There are certain components that are intended to be mounted and used once.
+Perhaps these components perform some sort of side-effect or have some global state, so it's assumed that these component will only ever be mounted once.

 Working with global state and side-effects, however, can be tricky and needs to be handled with caution.
-Have you considered what will happen if those components were accidentally mounted twice in your application?
+Have you considered what will happen if those components were accidentally mounted twice at the same time?
 Chances are bad things will happen.

 Managing those components is especially challenging if you happen to work on a very large project with a growing team.
 Documentation can help avoid situations like this.
-Additionally, those components could also implement some logic from within to prevent them from being used twice, but that sounds like a lot of work.
+Additionally, those components could also implement some logic from within to prevent them from being used twice.

 `react-admit-one` attempts to solve this specific problem, or preventing it from happening, by guarding those components and restricting their use (mount) to one instance only.

-It's kind of an admit-one ticket that costs [less than 500 bytes](https://github.com/ai/size-limit) for your components!
+It's kind of an admit-one ticket that costs [only 400 bytes](https://github.com/ai/size-limit) for your components!
 Not only that, but it's also built with [great developer experience](#debugging) in mind.

 ## Getting Started